 Travel with EcoVoyager

 Khorog is the staging point for every EcoVoyager Pamir expedition.
-We coordinate GBAO permits, arrange comfortable accommodation, organize day trips to Garm Chashma hot springs and the Wakhan Valley, and connect travelers with PECTA's network of over 170 Pamiri homestays across the region.
+We coordinate GBAO permits, arrange comfortable accommodation, secure fuel and supplies, organize day trips to the Garm Chashma hot springs and the Wakhan Valley, and connect travelers with a network of over 170 Pamiri homestays across the region.
+As GBAO carries travel advisories, we monitor conditions closely on every trip.

 GBAO permit and onward travel coordination